Motius Robotics avatar

 Four questions a technical reviewer asks immediately.

-This page answers what SoulLink installs, what it changes, what it leaves untouched, and what the first field clip is supposed to show.
+This page answers what Motius Robotics applies, what it changes, what it leaves untouched, and what the current field proof is actually supposed to show.

-The active profile changes pace, pause timing, personal distance, smoothing, hold duration, finish style, and optional voice tone while the task plan can stay the same.
+The active profile changes pace, pause timing, personal distance, smoothing, hold duration, finish style, and optional voice tone while the task family can stay the same.

 Task planning, low-level actuation, controller logic, and hard safety limits remain inside the robot runtime.
-SoulLink shapes the behavior layer above that boundary.
+Motius Robotics shapes the behavior layer above that boundary.

 What does the first field clip show?

-Expand adapter coverage across additional runtimes after the first release.
+Expand adapter coverage across additional runtimes once the first deployment path is clear.

 Open source